the poetic work of filmmaker savanah leaf

 What kinds of stories do you hope to explore in your directorial work?

 Human stories.
 And that doesn’t necessarily mean with human characters, but just stories with strong human emotions.
 People often think because I am a woman I will only make films with lead women characters, or because I am half black I will only make films about black people.
 That’s not the case.
 I just want to tell stories that are truthful and honest to me, because that’s what connects with others.
 If I had to define the films I want to make, I would say they should be challenging, they should inspire question-asking, and conversation between people around the world.
 They should be daring and unfiltered, and they should make you feel something.

 What do you think the world stands to gain from more inclusive storytelling opportunities?

-Films, commercials, music videos and content have a HUGE impact on our society and communities.
-If we want the stories we see to speak to the people within our communities and the lives they are living, then we need people in front of and behind the camera who aren’t just making lazy generalisations about race, gender and/or sexual orientation.
+Films, commercials, music videos, and content have a HUGE impact on our society and communities.
+If we want the stories we see to speak to the people within our communities and the lives they are living, then we need people in front of and behind the camera who aren’t just making lazy generalizations about race, gender, and/or sexual orientation.
 We need people who are willing to challenge execs and tell them no, when they see something that isn’t accurate.

 For example, I often see films trying to promote ‘black lives matter’ that are made by people who haven’t done the research, or who haven’t spent time with people living the experiences.
 Their films end up actually doing the reverse of what they were intending them to do; they perpetuate stereotypes and discrimination instead of promoting empathy, unity, and love.
 Ultimately, we need representation, in order to make films that actually create a positive impact on our communities.

 This article originally appeared on i-D UK.